-GRADING: Your grade will primarily be based on your exam performance.
-The exam is discussed below.
+- 7-1.
+Your grade will primarily be based on your exam performance.
+The exam is discussed later in this syllabus. - 7-2.
 Each exam will be "blind graded" so that I will not know the identity of the student as I am grading his or her exam.
+Take note: You may not waive anonymity.
+Self-identification on the exam or otherwise acting to destroy anonymity during the exam or afterwards will, at a minimum, result in a lower grade, and may result in disciplinary action. - 7-3.
 Class participation will also count in calculating your grade.
 I may do this in one of a couple of ways.
-I may add or subtract from some students' exam grades on a nonblind, discretionary basis, with the result forming your grade for the course.
+I may add or subtract from some students' exam grades on a non-blind, discretionary basis, with the result forming your grade for the course.
 Alternatively, I may create a class-participation grading component on a non-blind discretionary basis, and then have that component form a small portion, not exceeding approximately 10 percent, of the total grade for the course.
-Regardless of the method I use for factoring in class participation, I anticipate that some students' grades will be increased upward and others' may end up being adjusted downward, with most students' grades probably remaining unchanged.

-Reasons for a negative effect of class participation on the overall course grade will include exhibiting poor performance in the classroom, excessive absence, tardiness, and being unprepared for class.
+Regardless of the method I use for factoring in class participation, I anticipate that some students' grades will be increased upward and others' may end up being adjusted downward, with most students' grades probably remaining unchanged. - 7-4.
+Reasons for a positive effect of class participation on the overall course grade may include habitual preparedness and engagement, volunteering in discussions, advance volunteering for questions, and excellence in contributions. - 7-5.
+Reasons for a negative effect of class participation on the overall course grade may include exhibiting poor performance in the classroom, excessive absence, tardiness, and being unprepared for class.

-Please keep in mind that, despite the fact that class participation is graded, you should not worry unduly about the quality of your responses.
+- 7-6.
+Please keep in mind that, despite the fact that class participation is graded, you should not worry unduly about the quality of your verbal responses in class discussion.
 As long as you do the reading and give it honest effort when speaking in class, you will not be marked down.
-Law school, like all other educational environments, is a place to learn, and that necessarily implies that this is a place to fumble and make mistakes.
-I do not ask questions and conduct discussion as a way of judging you; I do it as a way of challenging you and helping everyone to learn.
+Law school, like all other educational environments, is a place to learn, and that necessarily implies that it is a place to fumble and make mistakes.
+I do not ask questions or conduct discussion as a way of judging you; I do it as a way of challenging you and helping everyone to learn.
 So put aside your fears and engage in the conversation.
 Once you are a full-fledged lawyer, having a confident voice under pressure will be indispensable.
 Now is the time to find that voice.
-Be bold.

-Note that I plan to do at least one quiz, using fill-in-the-bubble sheets, near the beginning of the semester after we have done the blackletter review.
-Students' quiz performance will figure into class-participation grading and, therefore, will be a very minor part of any student's overall grade.
+Be bold. - 7-7.
+Note that I plan to do at least one quiz, using fill-in-the-bubble sheets, near the beginning of the semester, after we have done the blackletter review.
+Students' quiz performance will figure into class-participation grading and will, therefore, be only a very minor factor in any student's overall grade.